 It is important to make sure you address, in a typed essay format, the four main components mentioned in Requirement 7 on the Eagle Scout Rank Application (ERSA).
 They include: (1) Statement of Ambitions, (2) Statement of Life Purpose, (3) Leadership, both inside and outside of Scouting and (4) Honors and Awards, any received in and out of Scouting.
 Ambitions and Life Purpose are two different ways of looking at your life and should be expressed accordingly.
 This essay is an important part of your application.
 Think carefully about what you want to say.

-A minimum of three Reference Forms MUST be turned in prior to your Board of Review.
+A minimum of three Reference Forms MUST be received in the Council Office prior to your Board of Review.

 Once your have completed your Project Proposal and collected the necessary signatures, please submit to the council office at your earliest convenience.
 Project Proposals will be reviewed weekly, and if your project meets all established criteria, you will be notified and approved by our Eagle Board Chair and can begin work on your project.
 If your project poses questions or concerns, you may be asked to reserve a time slot during our monthly Eagle Board of Review meeting to further discuss and explain your project and make any modifications deemed necessary.